Pierre-LouisDeu/t3-social-network/README.md

 - [x] Enable full text search on tweets
 - [x] Error handling (toast + modals)
 - [x] Add skeleton loading
+- [x] Add the possibility to reply to tweets
+  - [ ] Create a new page for each tweet
+  - [ ] Add the reply feature
+- [ ] Responsive design
 - [ ] Add a dark mode
 - [ ] Update the front end of the login page
 - [ ] ~~Create login page and add classic auth (email + password)~~
 - [ ] Add image upload to tweets
-- [ ] Add the possibility to reply to tweets
 - [ ] Add emojis to tweets reactions
 - [ ] Add a "Map" menu to the sidebar